Housing and accommodation

 A 'one off' non-taxable crisis payment is available to assist eligible people in extreme circumstances establish themselves in a new residence or, (for victims of domestic or family violence) to re-establish their current residence after the perpetrator has left or been removed from the home.

-Vietnam veterans who are experiencing a family crisis and who are in counselling may be offered short-term assistance through the Crisis Assistance Program.
+Vietnam veterans who are experiencing a family crisis and who are in counselling may be offered short-term assistance through the Crisis Accommodation Program.

 If you are receiving any payments, pensions or supplements from DVA, your residential situation can affect your payment — that is, whether you own or rent your own home, or if you are living in a granny flat, retirement village or under a sale leaseback agreement.
 Review the following information to find out more about how your situation may affect the payments you receive: